maximkoshel/brick_breaker/README.md

 * Pygame library

-* Shouldn't have used straight line formula to write the physics of the game, Vectors whould be much better
+* Shouldn't have used straight line formula to write the physics of the game, Vectors whould have been much better